Faraazusmani/hello-world/README.md

 # hello-world
-This is my first time using GitHub. this is and edit to my new branch.
+This is my first time using GitHub. this is an edit to my new branch.